mvndi/docs/docs/guides/war.md

 - Nation VS Nation Wars (All towns in Nation1 fight against all the towns in Nation2, no other nation can get involved)
 - Town VS Town Wars (Two towns go to war with eachother, no other town can get involved)
 - Civil Wars (A town mayor decides that they want ownership of the nation they are currently apart of)
+- Independence Wars (An occupied town fights for its freedom against a Nation)

 ## Commands